Does Filtering Water Remove Fluoride? (2023 Update)

 Fluoride was introduced as a preventative measure for dental caries in 1945 in Grand Rapids, Michigan.

 On the other hand, some individuals are concerned about the potential health risks associated with fluoride consumption.
-In this section, we’ll examine the pros and cons of fluoride in drinking water to help you make an informed decision about its use.
+In this section, we’ll examine the pros and cons of fluoride in drinking water to help you decide on its use.

 A report from the U.S. Surgeon General in 2000 estimated that 51 million school hours are lost yearly because of dental-related illness.
 Without water fluoridation, that number is much higher.